 and the arrival of Duke William at Hastings in 1066 A.D.

 Eglinton Castle was a large Gothic castellated mansion in Kilwinning, North Ayrshire, Scotland.
 Built before 1528, it was the ancient family seat of the Earls of Eglinton.
 Unfortunately, over the years, it fell into ruin and was abandoned in 1925.
 One tower survives today.

-Another 191 words (14 lines of text) covering the years 1205 and 1296 are included under the topic Early Egelintoun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egelintoun research.Another 124 words (9 lines of text) covering the years 1205 and 1296 are included under the topic Early Egelintoun History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Peter Eglington who settled in Maryland in 1774; James Eglinton settled in Maryland in 1720; James Eglinton settled in Philadelphia in 1848; James Eglintown settled in Philadelphia in 1848..